Keep paper napkins handy at the dinner table with this multipurpose DIY napkin holder and rustic faux succulent centerpiece combination.

 - An inside dimension of 8” x 2” to hold the napkins.

-- An inside height of about 3-½” so the napkins don’t flounce over the side.
+- Inside height of about 3-½” so the napkins don’t flounce over the side.

 - Additional space in the box to add the faux greenery… And salt and pepper shakers, if you so choose.